DIVYAN5H/DIVYAN5H/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other creators
-- 🥅 2021 Goals: Learn new stuff
+- 🥅 2021 Goals: Learning Blender and other skills
 - ⚡ Fun fact: I love to draw and watch anime

 <br />